 - All aboard on the hyperinflation train!

-I think it’s safe to say most people could improve handling their personal wealth and finances.
+I think it’s safe to say most people could improve handling their wealth and finances.

 Why does this happen?
-How can someone possibly spend 10s of millions of dollars in a few months time?
+How can someone possibly spend 10s of millions of dollars in a few months?

 Lotteries are just one example of supposed quick fix instant gratification: winning the lottery can make you rich, but there’s no guarantee you’ll stay rich after the payout.